 The waterways of the NC Triad are as diverse as its land.
-Here, there are rivers that require careful kayaking, protected byways that allow only fishermen and women, and wide-open lakes and reservoirs for powerboats and jet skiers.
+Here, there are rivers for kayaking, protected byways for anglers, and wide-open lakes and reservoirs for powerboats and jet skiers.
 Every corner of the region has lakes, rivers, and streams, encouraging every type of access to the natural beauty of the NC Triad.

 Winding Through the NC Triad

 Both the Haw and Uwharrie Rivers are great stretches to paddle down—including camping options along their banks—during all but the wettest times of year, when these rivers move dangerously fast.
 Where the Pee Dee River joins the Uwharrie dams, the paddlers give way to power boaters.
 The area’s numerous swimming areas and boat launches mean summer fun for everyone, while the reservoir includes quieter branches where anglers can cast for smallmouth bass.

 An easier paddling-only trail is along the Mayo River and contains fishing holes, hiking trails, and public restrooms.
 It’s a perfect place to introduce young boaters to the pleasures of paddling while keeping modern amenities within easy reach.

 The Army Corps of Engineers has left a number of beautiful dammed lakes, large and small, for public recreation in the NC Triad.
 All welcome anglers, and most are well-stocked with native species perfect for a fishing trip.
 Salem Lake, for instance, is well-stocked with smallmouth bass and welcomes pleasure and fishing boats, but forbids speed boats and jet skis.